peteroupc/html3dutil/doc/BSplineSurface.md

 #### Parameters

 * `controlPoints` (Type: Array.&lt;Array.&lt;Array.&lt;number>>>)<br>An array of control point arrays, which in turn contain a number of control points.
 Each control point is an array with the same length as the other control points.
-It is assumed that:<ul> <li>The length of this parameter minus 1 represents the degree of the B&eacute;zier surface along the V axis.
-For example, a degree-3 (cubic) surface along the V axis contains 4 control points, one in each control point array.
-A degree of 1 on both the U and V axes results in a flat surface. <li>The length of the first control point array minus 1 represents the degree of the B&eacute;zier surface along the U axis. <li>The number of elements in the first control point represents the number of elements in all the control points. </ul>
+It is assumed that:<ul> <li>The length of this parameter minus 1 represents the degree of the B&eacute;zier surface along the v-axis.
+For example, a degree-3 (cubic) surface along the v-axis contains 4 control points, one in each control point array.
+A degree of 1 on both the u- and v-axes results in a flat surface. <li>The length of the first control point array minus 1 represents the degree of the B&eacute;zier surface along the u-axis. <li>The number of elements in the first control point represents the number of elements in all the control points. </ul>
 * `bits` (Type: number) (optional)<br>Bits as specified in the <a href="BSplineSurface.md">BSplineSurface</a> constructor.

 #### Return Value